 Interview

-Quakers have a faith commitment to equality and encourage and welcome applications from all sections of society.
-You do not have to be a Quaker to apply for this post, but we expect you to uphold the values of our organisation.
+Quakers have a faith commitment to equality and encourage and welcome applications for posts from all sections of society.
+You do not have to be a Quaker to apply for this post, but we expect you to uphold our values.

 Quakers in Britain is committed to safeguarding children and adults at risk and expects all of its staff and volunteers to share and uphold this commitment.